Getting started with Zoom Phone (users)

 - Click Setup.

-After the initial setup, you should adjust your Zoom Phone settings.
+After the initial setup, you should adjust your Zoom Phone settings in the web portal.

 - Sign in to the Zoom web portal.